 That anxious, tight stomach feeling is no joke, and we feel your pain!
-Sadly many anxiety medications have unpleasant side effects so we’re going to take a look at ways you can get off the anti anxiety meds and move on to something natural, like Our Remedy.
+We have found that some anxiety medications have unpleasant side effects so we’re going to take a look at how we help ease our own anxiety.

 There is a whole list of medications and methods that can be used when it comes to treating generalized anxiety disorder.
-In spite of that, many alternatives to medication are out there.
-You don’t necessarily need to fill yourself with meds if you don’t want to.
+We have tried and tested alternatives to anxiety medication and we will share what we thought of them.

 - Nausea, vomiting or diarrhoea